sduransp/the-mad-scientist/README.md

 # The Mad Scientist
 This repository provides a comprehensive solution for automating the development and writing of academic papers, particularly focusing on review articles.
-By leveraging Generative AI, this tool aditionally conducts literature reviews, identifies research gaps, proposes hypotheses, and even suggests experimental designs to test these hypotheses.
+By leveraging Generative AI, this tool additionally conducts literature reviews, identifies research gaps, proposes hypotheses, and even suggests experimental designs to test these hypotheses.

 ![Mad Scientist](https://t4.ftcdn.net/jpg/05/65/84/81/360_F_565848103_1CJV2xSJOf3P48bOJLUxv3vrfpP6s06w.jpg)